Temecula Valley Unified School District recognizes that students may become ill or injured at school.

 - Head injury with any symptoms of concussion, if symptoms are severe 911 will be called.

-- Cuts or gashes that are deep or large, underlying structures are visible, or bleeding is not controlled within 5 minutes.
+- Cuts or gashes that are deep or large, underlying structures are visible, or bleeding that is not controlled.

 Students who are ill or injured are not generally allowed to walk/drive home.
 This is for the student's safety (if they are too sick to stay in class, they generally would be considered too sick to walk/drive home).
 Parents are expected to pick the student up within 15-30 minutes or have an approved local contact who can come on their behalf.
 If the student has an elevated fever or other concern that may require medical attention, the school may be forced to call 911, if no parent or emergency contact is able to be reached within a timely period and medical attention is needed.
 School staff is not permitted to transport students.